danameisnothing/webfrontends/gallery/assets/img/original_lossless/README.txt

-TODO: create a script that encodes the images later! we shall transcode the images in a lossless manner, except for JPEG 1
+TODO: create a script that encodes the images later! we shall transcode the images in a lossy manner

+This folder contains the original images, fresh from the source.
+We are going to be lossily encoding the images, so here's the original.

 Sources :